EP241021a: A catastrophic collapse/merger of compact star binary leading to the formation of a remnant millisecond magnetar?: The model

 where the photospheric radius is determined by $R_{\mathrm{ph}}\approx v_{\mathrm{ej}} t$ with a constant expansion velocity $v_{\rm ej}$ and $T_{\mathrm{floor}}$ is taken as a free parameter.
 Then, the monochromatic luminosity of the ejecta emission at an observed frequency $\nu$ can be given by

 Here, it should be pointed out that, as the ejecta expands, the X-ray emission generated from the MWN can increasingly penetrate the ejecta to be detected.
 Thus, a rebrightening of the X-ray emission accompanying the optical bump can be naturally understood.
 Such a feature makes EP241021a intrinsically different from the other analogous transient events such as EP240414a and EP250108a.
 In other words, the modeling of the X-ray emission of EP241021a would play a crucial role in identifying its origin.
+Additionally, if the total spin-down energy can finally exceed the initial kinetic energy of the ejecta, then it needs to be taken into account that the ejecta velocity $v_{\rm ej}$ can increase with time.